aspose-total/Aspose.Total-Products/total/en/android-java/conversion/dot-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOT to XLSB in Android Applications or Online App" h2="Export DOT to XLSB in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The DOT file format is a text-based format used to represent directed graphs.
+It is used to store graph data in a text file, which can be used to represent a graph in a program or to generate a graph with a plotting program.
+However, the DOT format is not suitable for use in a spreadsheet application, such as Microsoft Excel.
+Therefore, it is necessary to convert DOT files to a format that can be used in a spreadsheet application, such as XLSB.

+<h2>How Aspose.Total Helps for DOT to XLSB Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to easily integrate document manipulation and conversion features into their Android applications.
+It includes the Aspose.Words for Android via Java API, which is a feature-rich document manipulation and conversion API, and the Aspose.Cells for Android via Java API, which is a powerful spreadsheet manipulation and conversion API.

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate DOT to XLSB conversion feature inside your android applications.
-Firstly, you can convert DOT to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLSB.
+Using Aspose.Total for Android via Java, developers can easily integrate DOT to XLSB conversion features into their Android applications.
+Firstly, the DOT file can be converted to HTML using the Aspose.Words for Android via Java API.
+After that, the HTML file can be converted to XLSB using the Aspose.Cells for Android via Java API.
+This process can be automated, allowing developers to quickly and easily convert DOT files to XLSB files.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}